Home

 Calcium is a critical nutrient which makes up approximately 1kg of the average adult's body weight.
 Over 99 per cent of calcium in the body is stored in the bones and teeth with the remaining one per cent stored in the blood and cellular fluids..

-The human skeleton contains 99.5% of the total calcium in the body, including the teeth.
+The human skeleton contains 99.5% of the total amount of this mineral in the body, including the teeth.
 The rest is stored in blood and cellular fluitds.
-The calcium within bones is available to the body should the body need it for other purposes, but this calcium is necessary to maintain skeletal health.
+The 99.5% within bones is available to the body should the body need it for other purposes, but it is also necessary to maintain skeletal health.

-As many deaths are caused by fractures of the femur in elderly patients it is necessary to take measures to protect our bones as early as possible, but certainly after the age of menopause.
+As many deaths are caused by fractures of the femur in elderly patients it is necessary to take measures to protect our bones as early as possible, but certainly after the menopause.

 The recipe for healthy bones is calcium, plus vitamin D, plus weight bearing exercise.
-The bones of the human skeleton contain 99.5% of the total calcium in the body.
-The calcium within bones is available to the body should the body need it for other purposes, but calcium used up in this way needs to be replaced to maintain healthy bones.
+The bones of the human skeleton contain 99.5% of the total amount of this mineral in the body.
+That within bones is available should the body need it for other purposes, but needs to be replaced to maintain healthy bones.

 Food, Standard Amount